jotavejv/palette-js/README.md

 ```
 ## How does it work

-The JS code will inject to your project the required CSS style for the list of color that you will add to the plugin, then it will create a list of colors inside of the parent selector that you need especify.
+The JS code will inject to your project the required CSS style for the list of colors that you will add to the plugin.
+Then it will create a list of colors inside of the parent selector that you need especify.
 The JS handle **copy to clipboard** for you too!
 Just click at any color and it will add that especific color to your clipboard :)